If you are looking for fun things to do in Lafayette, LA, then you are in the right place!

 Trust me.
 After smelling their aromas all day, you will want to taste the hot sauces, so visit the tasting room!

 For more information, visit the Tabasco Visitor Center website.

-While you are on Avery Island, be sure to visit the 170-acre botanical garden, Jungle Gardens.
+While on Avery Island, visit the 170-acre botanical garden, Jungle Gardens.

 Decorated with exotic botanical specimens that Ned procured from around the world, Jungle Gardens is home to numerous plant and animal specimens.

 Some of the top attractions at Jungle Gardens include a Buddha statue that is said to be over 900 years old, a “bird city,” an incredible bamboo forest, and numerous species of wildlife.

 Keep your eyes peeled for wildlife on the property, including alligators, deer, birds, coyotes, and even black bears!